About Jerry Ratcliffe

-Dr Jerry Ratcliffe is Professor of Criminal Justice and Director of the Center for Security and Crime Science at Temple University, Philadelphia.
-He is a former police officer with London’s Metropolitan Police (UK) where he served for several years on patrol duties, in an intelligence and information unit, and as a member of the Diplomatic Protection Group.
+Jerry Ratcliffe is a former British police officer, college professor, and host of the Reducing Crime podcast.
+He is a former police officer with London’s Metropolitan Police (UK) where he served for several years on patrol duties, in an intelligence unit, and as a member of the Diplomatic Protection Group.
 Due to a winter mountaineering accident while ice climbing in the Scottish Highlands, he left the police service after 11 years.
 He completed a first class B.Sc. with honors in Geography at the University of Nottingham (UK) and has a Ph.D. from the same institution.

 As a lecturer in policing (intelligence) based at the New South Wales Police College he coordinated Australia’s National Strategic Intelligence Course.
 Dr Ratcliffe also worked as a senior research analyst with the Australian Institute of Criminology, where he conducted one of the first evaluations of an intelligence-led policing operation.
-Since moving to the US in 2003, he has worked with numerous agencies and most closely the Philadelphia Police Department.
-He was the lead researcher on the Philadelphia Foot Patrol Experiment, a large-scale study of the benefit of foot patrol in violent crime hotspots, which won the inaugural IACP Excellence in Research award.
-He is a research adviser to the Philadelphia Police Commissioner and is currently working with the Criminal Investigative Division of the FBI.
+Dr Ratcliffe is now Professor of Criminal Justice at Temple University, Philadelphia, and a scientific advisor to the International Association of Chiefs of Police.